MalekKamel/RxDateTimePicker/README.md

 <img src="https://github.com/ShabanKamell/RxLocationSettingsRequest/blob/master/blob/master/raw/sample.png" height="600">

-#### If you tried to enable GPS before, you'll find it a complex task and encounter many problems.
+#### If you tried to enable GPS in Android before, you'll find it a complex task and encounter many problems.
 One of these problems is ` ResolvableApiException` which you must handle in your onActivityResult().
 As a result you'll spread your logic everywhere!

 # The Clean Solution
 ##### Using RxLocationSettingsRequest you just write few lines of code and all the work will be done for you!